Non-members register here:

 Despite significant differences between the two concepts, there is often a strong temptation to look for a ‘silver bullet’ that will address all their challenges with protecting and sharing personal data.

-Join us to learn what impact a data taxonomy can have on your organisation’s data privacy compliance strategies, how it affects your ability to share information and support decision-making, and why you could be better off focusing your attention on methods that take purpose and context of processing activity into account.
+Watch now to learn what impact a data taxonomy can have on your organisation’s data privacy compliance strategies, how it affects your ability to share information and support decision-making, and why you could be better off focusing your attention on methods that take purpose and context of processing activity into account.

 Presented by